Nashend/nashend/README.md

-# .NET and Web Developer! 👋
+# Backend .NET/Web Developer! 👋

 Welcome to my GitHub profile!
 I'm passionate about coding, problem-solving, and creating innovative solutions.
 You'll find here a collection of my projects and contributions.